bazel-contrib/bazel-lib/docs/write_source_files.md

     bazel run //a/b/c:write_foo
 ```

-If you have many sources that you want to update as a group, we recommend wrapping write_source_files in a macro that defaults `suggested_update_target` to the umbrella update target.
+If you have many `write_source_files` targets that you want to update as a group, we recommend wrapping
+`write_source_files` in a macro that defaults `suggested_update_target` to the umbrella update target.

-NOTE: If you run formatters or linters on your codebase, it is advised that you exclude/ignore the outputs of this rule from those formatters/linters so as to avoid causing collisions and failing tests.
+NOTE: If you run formatters or linters on your codebase, it is advised that you exclude/ignore the outputs of this
+      rule from those formatters/linters so as to avoid causing collisions and failing tests.

 **PARAMETERS**